nathan-barry/nathan.rs/content/notes/graph-basics.md

 First, we run $DFS$ on $G$ and arrange the vertices in descending order of finish time.
 Next, we form the *reversal* of $G$, i.e., the graph $G'=(V,E')$ where $E'=\\{(v, u) | (u,v)\in E\\}$.
 Then we run $DFS$ on $G'$ where the outer loop of the $DFS$ processes the vertices in the order given by the first pass.
 Each arborescence produced in the second $DFS$ spans an $SCC$ of $G$.

-###### Visualizing the First Pass:

-When drawing an arborescence, arrange the children of any given node from left to right in increasing order of finish time.